 Just adding sitelinks can have a large effect on your click through rate:

-I have outlined above the 14 most common deadly mistakes that a lot of business owners or marketing professionals have made with AdWords.
-My recommendations will help you optimise your campaigns and avoid these common pitfalls that most people encounter with AdWords.
+I have outlined above the 14 most common deadly mistakes that a lot of business owners or marketing professionals have made with Google Ads.
+My recommendations will help you optimise your campaigns and avoid these common pitfalls that most people encounter with Google Ads.

 Are you making any of these common mistakes?
 Is there anything that stood out or that didn’t make sense in my article?
 Ask a question or leave a comment so we can discuss!
 I’d love to hear from you.